Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 - Semi-Hard & Nutty: Comté, Gruyère, or a mature Cheddar.
 A more traditional, dry saison works wonders here.

-- Goat Cheese: Fresh chèvre, especially if it has herbs.
+- Goat Cheese: Fresh chèvre, especially with herbs.
 A lighter, more citrus-forward saison is ideal.

 Complementing Meats and Savory Dishes